ANFING/ANFING/README.md

 Just beginner.
 Only few attempt to code.

-most familliar : C, C#, Unity
+most familliar : GDscript
+confident : C
-at least Once used : Java, GDscript
+at least Once used : Java, C#, Unity